pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 ### toggle()

 This is a convenience function for the `homeassistant.toggle` function.
-It is able to flip the state of pretty much anything in Home Assistant that can be turned on or off.
+It is able to flip the state of pretty much anything in Open Peer Power that can be turned on or off.

 #### Synopsis